skamansam/gmate/README.md

 ### External Tool Additions

-Some external tools were added by Skaman Sam, but most were added from
+Some external tools were added by Samuel C. Tyler, but most were added from
 <https://github.com/janlelis/gedit-external-tools> for git integration,
 Ruby/Rails support, and more.